March 30, 2018

 The Best Creative Writing Activities for Engaging Your Learners

-I was lucky to have had great creative writing teachers when I was in high school.
-They were very passionate about literature, and because of them I continued to pursue creative writing.
-Those teachers also impacted me because of the great creative writing activities they used to allow the imagination to run free.
+Great creative writing teachers are very passionate about literature, and because of them many of their students will continue to pursue creative writing outside of school.
+Those teachers also impact learners because of the great creative writing activities they use to get the students' imaginations to run free.

 Here are some creative writing activities and prompts that will honor your students’ imaginations.
 Let them free their muses to soar.